Advice for Families

 Surviving a Borderline Parent: How to Heal Your Childhood Wounds & Build Trust, Boundaries, and Self-Esteem, by Kimberlee Roth, Freda B. Friedman, PhD

-Family Connections (NEA BPD) Family Connections is a 12-week course for family members of someone with BPD or symptoms of the disorder.
-Developed by Alan Fruzzetti, PhD, and Perry Hoffman, PhD, the program seeks to provide current information and research on BPD, teach coping skills based on Dialectical Behavior Therapy (DBT), and develop a support network
+Family Connections Family Connections is a 12-week course for family members of someone with BPD or symptoms of the disorder.
+Developed by Alan Fruzzetti, PhD, and Perry Hoffman, PhD, the program seeks to provide current information and research on BPD, teach coping skills based on dialectical behavior therapy (DBT), and develop a support network